lmweber/cytometry-clustering-comparison/README.md

 - [range_k](range_k/): run and evaluate FlowSOM over range of values k (number of clusters)
 - [run_methods](run_methods/): scripts to run all methods (or instructions to run graphical interfaces, where required)
 - [stability_analysis](stability_analysis/): run and evaluate methods for stability analysis

+A copy of the supplementary files from the published paper is also included.

+- [supplementary_files](supplementary_files/): Supporting Information PDF and Supporting Information Table S1 (latest version: November 18, 2016)